McWelling Todman

-McWelling "Mac" Todman, CBE QC (25 December 1923 - 7 March 1996) was a civil servant and lawyer from the British Virgin Islands who played an important role in the early political history of the Territory.
+McWelling "Mac" Todman, CBE QC (25 December 1923 – 7 March 1996) was a civil servant and lawyer from the British Virgin Islands who played an important role in the early political history of the Territory.

 Early life

-Mac Todman was born on Christmas day 1923 in Tortola, British Virgin Islands.
+Mac Todman was born on Christmas 1923 in Tortola, British Virgin Islands.
 Like many successful Caribbean nationals, he began life as a teacher.

-In 1952 he married Audrey Creque, to whom he remained married for life.
+In 1952, he married Audrey Creque, to whom he remained married for life.
 Together they had three children, one of whom predeceased him.

 Todman was also a regular lay preacher at the Road Town Methodist Church.

 Politics

 After he left teaching Mac Todman held various administrative posts during the colonial administration in the British Virgin Islands before the introduction of self-rule in 1967.
 This role took him first to Antigua, and later in 1957 to Barbados as part of the doomed Federation of the West Indies.
 Todman played in active role in supporting the right of the British Virgin Islands for political self-determination.
 He famously described the constitutional reforms which led to the 1950 general election as "an instrument minimal in its intent and its effect".

 He was also a longstanding member of BVI Public Service Commission, serving from 1970 until 1994, just two years before his death.

 For his services to Government he was awarded an OBE in 1970, and promoted to be a CBE in 1988.